skopd9/baseprop/DATABASE_SETUP_INSTRUCTIONS.md

 - UK property in Manchester
 - Greece property in Athens
 - USA property in Austin

+### ⚠️ Step 5: Run Organizations Migration (REQUIRED)

+**Critical:** After running the base schema, you MUST also run the organizations migration:

+1. Create a **New Query** in SQL Editor
+2. Open file: `migrations/add_auth_and_organizations_FIXED.sql`
+3. Copy all contents
+4. Paste and click **Run**

+This creates the authentication and multi-tenant organization support that the application requires.

+**Without this step, you'll get "organization relationship" errors when logging in.**

+**Note:** Use the FIXED version - it corrects a table ordering bug in the original migration where RLS policies referenced tables before they were created.

+See `COMPLETE_DATABASE_SETUP.md` for detailed instructions.

 ## What Changed in the Database